How to Calculate P-Value in a Spreadsheet

 • Failing to identify and handle outliers or influential data points

-Kdan Office - Your Best Microsoft Office Alternative
+KDAN Office - Your Best Microsoft Office Alternative

 Create top-notch documents with higher ROI.
 Compatible with Microsoft Office.